 This event will be held from 3:00 – 4:00 pm Eastern / 12:00 – 1:00 pm Pacific.
 For more information or to register, click here.

 On June 4-5, 2014, the Brand Activation Association (BAA) will host the fourth edition of its Marketing to Omni-Channel Shopper conference series.
 This year’s event will highlight brands that leveraged impactful omni-channel solutions to solve marketing and business challenges.

 Linda will lead a session titled “Five Social & Mobile Marketing Techniques That Will Get Your Company the Attention of Law Enforcement.”
 Her presentation will highlight some of the marketing strategies that may capture the unwanted attention of regulators and the plaintiff’s bar and provide practical guidance for structuring legally compliant omni-channel activations.

 The conference will be held at The High Line Hotel in New York, NY.
-For more information or to register for this event, click here.

 back to top

 Now you see it … and now it’s still there.

 Mobile messaging app Snapchat went with a catchier slogan, promising consumers that pictures and videos sent through its service, known as “snaps,” could disappear from the Internet forever.
 But in a recent deal with the Federal Trade Commission, the company settled charges that its “now you see it” claims were false and deceptive.

 Snapchat appealed to consumers seeking to control their social media images by promising that pictures and videos sent via snapchat would “disappear forever” when a sender-selected time period between 1 and 10 seconds expired, the agency alleged.
 The app’s FAQs stated: “Is there any way to view an image after the time has expired?
 No, snaps disappear after the timer runs out.”